Alyetama/resu/README.md

 #  52%|████▏     | 6/11 [00:12<00:16,  1.10s/it]
 #  69%|██████▉   | 7/11 [00:19<00:08,  1.10s/it]

-# Exited for some reason...
+# ...failed for some reason.
 ```

-- You can easily resume like described in `Example 1`.
+- Assuming the program failed for some reason, you can easily resume like described in `Example 1`.